gremau/EarthSciNotebook/docs/computing/debian_config.markdown

 4. Make a list of hostnames and ips in `/etc/hosts` for easier access to frequenly accessed hosts.

 ## THUNDERBIRD/ICEDOVE

 1. Install icedove.
 2. run `icedove -profilemanager`, create a profile and point it to the profile in `~/data/thunderbird-profiles/pu3xvoh`

+## Python for data analysis

+Download miniconda from here: <https://conda.io/miniconda.html> and run with

+    bash <miniconda-file-name>

+Conda is the package manager and `conda install <package-name> will install packages.
+To keep conda install small by cleaning out tarballs and old packages use `conda clean -tp`.

+## R

+Install with apt.
+There are other ways, as with conda, but this seems easier.
+Conda does not have all the packages I need.

+    sudo apt-get install r-base r-base-dev

+To run R in Jupyter notebooks install [IRKernel](https://irkernel.github.io/installation/#linux-panel) using the linux source method (libzmq3-dev first).

+Then use install.packages('xxx') to get packages, and remember that R updates will require package reinstallation.

+Often R complains about missing Debian packages (curl, ssl) and may fail if miniconda/anaconda is already installed (may want to change dir name).

+Common packages: tidyverse, xts, rgdal

 ## MATLAB

 Matlab installer for linux is pretty straightforward these days.
 MATLAB can be installed in /usr/local/ unless there is not enough space (3-6 GB depending on toolboxes).

+## GDAL

+May be required for rgdal and other stuff (qgis should bring this in I think).

+sudo apt-get install libproj-dev libgdal-dev

 ## WIFI